theted/wasted/README.md

 - Top waits: the five longest single operations.
 - Latest 10 >60s: most recent commands that took more than 60 seconds.
 - Weekly totals: ISO week bucketed sums to see trends.
-- Latest 5 commands: most recent entries with command, seconds, and path.
+- Latest 5 commands: most recent entries with date, command, seconds, and path.

-Ideas for further analysis:
-- Hour-of-day heatmap to see when slowdowns occur.
-- Per-branch or per-repo breakdowns by parsing CWD/environment.